jRaffill/ultimate-tic-tac-toe/README.md

 https://github.com/jRaffill/ultimate-tic-tac-toe/assets/66919400/eec6609f-c94f-4e11-b447-3ea357aafb64

 Live demo:
 -

-You can try it at the following link: https://onlinegdb.com/83lquSqMV, although for some inexplicable reason **it only renders properly in debug mode**, and I had to drastically reduce the number of AI simulations to make it runnable due to the limits imposed by the online compiler; download and run the original for the "full experience."
+You can try it at the following link: https://onlinegdb.com/83lquSqMV, although you will have to ignore the weird rendering and extremely slow and simplified AI (if you want to actually enjoy the game I would recommend just downloading and running it yourself)

 Open Source Dependencies:
 -